ScottLogic/blog/_posts/2025-10-17-mapping-the-carbon-footprint-of-digital-content.md

 This generally involves energy consumed by Content Delivery Networks (CDNs) to reduce latency and improve performance, transmission networks moving data between data centres and end-user devices, cable modems and routers, and cloud infrastructure that scales dynamically based on demand.
 Factors like data transfer distance, content resolution and the efficiency of the infrastructure all play a role.

-CDNs deploy caches closer to users than origin servers, reducing both server load and overall energy consumption through more efficient content distribution.
-Oxford University researchers propose a [carbon-intelligent content delivery scheduling](https://eng.ox.ac.uk/media/ixmfuz43/elzahr25cics.pdf) to helps streaming companies align operational efficiency with sustainability goals.
+However, the environmental impact of distribution is not fixed.
+CDNs reduce both server load and energy consumption by deploying caches closer to users, enabling more efficient content delivery.
+Oxford University researchers have proposed a [carbon-intelligent content delivery scheduling](https://eng.ox.ac.uk/media/ixmfuz43/elzahr25cics.pdf) to helps streaming companies align operational efficiency with sustainability goals.
 Since carbon intensity varies significantly across regions and fluctuates hourly, daily and seasonally, carefully selecting time-slots can substantially minimise the carbon footprint of these operations.

 ### End-user consumption